tomcotter7/notes/prob_and_info_theory.md

 A probability density function does not give the probablity of a specific state directly; instead it gives the probability of landing inside an infinitesimally small region with volume $dx$.

+#### Cumulative Density Function

+$P(x)$ is the probabilty that $X$ will take a value less than or equal to $x$.

+Therefore, you can use this to produce a truncated distribution.
+- Convert the min/max values to their CDF.
+- Sample uniformly from (min, max).
+- Convert back to the corresponding value (using `ppf`)

+This works because of the relationship between the CDF and the PDF.
+The steeper the CDF, the higher the PDF.
+Therefore, even though you are sampling evenly along CDF values, these map to either points of high concentration (high PDF, steep CDF) or low concentration (low PDF, flat CDF).
+Essentially, there are more points on the CDF line that corresponding to values closer to the mean (assuming it was normal).

 ## Marginal Probability

 The probability over a subset of variables is known as the marginal probability distribution.
 For example,